eugenetan01/KaligoHotelSearchService/README.md

 2. list of hotel ids

 to fetch by
-  - destination id, GET is as follow: http://localhost:8080/kaligoSearch?destinationid="<input>"
+  - destination id, GET is as follow: http://localhost:8080/kaligoSearch?destinationid=< input >
   - array of hotel ids, GET is as follow: http://localhost:8080/kaligoSearch?destinationid=&ids=<input1, input2, ...>

  result set returned will aggregate results from all 3 API sources and structure in below format: